Dream23322/internet-scripts/README.md

 # internet-scripts
 A collection of simple console scripts for silly online games like cookie clicker [Hacks]

 # How to use?
-To open the console on your browser, click CTRL+Shift+C then click the console tab, paste the script in and have fun!
+To open the console on your browser, click CTRL+Shift+C, then click the console tab, paste the script in, and have fun!

 ## Cookie Clicker